Canfranc International railway station: Origins

 During the nineteenth century, two major border crossings were established between France and Spain.
-However, even prior to the start of the twentieth century, it was recognised that there was consistently insufficient capacity to accommodate demand for cross-border traffic, and that a third border crossing was required.
-At one point, the cost of constructing such a crossing had been reportedly estimated at 3.2 million pesetas (roughly equivalent of €20,000 at the time), in addition to in excess of 1.2 million pesetas for supporting infrastructure such as access points, docks and other facilities.
+However, even prior to the start of the twentieth century, there was consistently insufficient capacity to accommodate demand for cross-border traffic, and a third border crossing would be needed.
+At one point, the cost of constructing such a crossing was estimated at 3.2 million pesetas (roughly equivalent of €20,000 at the time), in addition to in excess of 1.2 million pesetas for supporting infrastructure such as access points, docks and other facilities.

-According to railway historian Alfonso Marco, Spanish officials found it desirable for such a railway to be provisioned with a grand station that would demonstrate the nation's engineering prowess.
-Thus, when such a project got underway, it was decided to build such a facility at Los Arañones, situated in a relatively undeveloped valley near the village of Canfranc.
-The practicality of building a grandiose station was the decision for the French and Spanish railway operators to share the facility, rather than having its own individual station, which meant that Canfranc would serve as a prominent hub for the route, greatly shaping its design and scale.
+According to railway historian Alfonso Marco, Spanish officials wanted a railway to be provisioned with a grand a station that would demonstrate the nation's engineering prowess.
+Thus, when the project got underway, it was decided the facility would be built at Los Arañones, situated in a relatively undeveloped valley near the village of Canfranc.
+The practicality of building a grandiose station would require French and Spanish railway operators to share the facility, rather than two separate stations, positioning Canfranc as the prominent hub for the route, greatly shaping the station's design and scale.
 Concretely, the main building incorporates elaborate Beaux-Arts architecture, featuring 365 windows and 156 doors, along a length of 240 m.

 On 12 July 1912, construction work commenced on the Somport railway tunnel from the French side; it would be completed in 1915, the work having been delayed by the outbreak of First World War.
 Construction of the station itself did not begin until 1923, headed by the Spanish project engineer Fernando Ramírez de Dampierre.
 It was formally opened on 18 July 1928, in the presence of King Alfonso XIII of Spain and the president of the French Republic Gaston Doumergue.

+Upon its opening, the station became the second-largest in Europe (after Leipzig Hauptbahnhof).
+According to railway historian Francisco Polo Muriel of the Museo del Ferrocarril (Railway Museum) in Madrid, "[i]t featured a splendid international hotel, a quarantine facility, and with its palatial size and design, it was equipped with housing, administrative offices, customs and commercial facilities, and railway operations spaces for both countries."

 In 1944 there was a fire that destroyed 117 of the 132 houses in Canfranc.
-The fire forced the people of Canfranc to move to Los Arañones, de facto renaming Los Arañones to Canfranc.
+The fire forced the people of Canfranc to move to Los Arañones, causing Los Arañones to be renamed Canfranc.